top of page

 It was logged in 2011 and replanted.
 The trees are now over 40-feet tall.
 You can get a good view of it from Sheldon Road.
 The parcel is just south of 93rd, which serves as the Tumwater Urban Growth Area boundary.

-Because Tumwater's UGA is not bursting at the seams in this area, the swap would violate the 2022 and 2024 swap laws.
-Those laws require there to be no more available land.
+Because Tumwater's UGA is not bursting at the seams in this area, the swap would violate the 2024 swap law.
+That law requires there to be no more available land.
 But the developers admitted in their application that the UGA is "underdeveloped" in this area.

 Bar Holdings and vicinity